 An ever growing market for typefaces and countless new variants in style show that the old systems like Vox put too much emphasize on the historical order and the early seriffed typefaces.
 At the same time they generalize greatly when it comes to sans and slabs.
-This is understandable when we regard the age they were created in.
-The popular and influential neo-grotesques of the late 1950s like Helvetica and Univers weren’t even issued back then and the international style – and with it the surge of sans serif type – was just starting to take off.
+This is understandable when we consider the age they were created in.
+The popular and influential neo-grotesks of the late 1950s like Helvetica and Univers weren’t even issued back then and the international style – and with it the surge of sans-serif type – was just starting to take off.

-The original idea of Vox was to enable the combination of different groups and terms, like e.g. to have a Garalde sans serif (= humanist sans).
+The original idea of Vox was to enable the combination of different groups and terms, for instance to have a Garalde sans-serif (= humanist sans).
 This alas was never really implemented apart from variations in the British Standard and additional explanatory text for the DIN classification.
-A similarly overlooked detail is that ATypI originally suggested the simple structure to be further subdivided by their members / the different countries to their liking.
-ATypI also did not define the terminology since this was the point especially hard to agree on.
-Instead they assigned numbers to each group to allow comparison and the translation of different adaptions.
+A similarly overlooked detail is that ATypI originally suggested the simple structure to be subdivided further by their members, the different countries, to their liking.
+ATypI also did not define the terminology since that was the part especially hard to agree on.
+Instead they assigned numbers to each group to allow comparison and left the translation of terms to the authors of the international adaptions.

 Unfortunately, those ideas are largely forgotten.
-In fact now with a fully international market and type community we see that it is exactly the diverse terminology that became a big obstacle.
+In fact, now with a fully international market and type community we see that it is exactly the diverse terminology that is the biggest cause of confusion.
 Neither the terms coined by the type foundries nor the ones used in published classification systems are anywhere near being internationally compatible.
 For example the French call sans-serif faces Antique, the Germans Grotesk, the Americans Gothic which on the other hand is the term for blackletter in European countries.